theogravity/version-bump/README.md

   --version      Show version number                                                                           [boolean] --projectRoot  The project root where the version file is found.
 Default is process.cwd()
                                                                    [default: "/Users/t.gravity/sixfive-cs/version-bump"]
-  --configFile   Name of the optional config file, relative to projectRoot.                [default: ".version-bump.js"] --versionFile  The relative path to the JSON version file from projectRoot that contains the "version" property.
+  --configFile   Name of the optional config file, relative to projectRoot.                [default: ".version-bump.ts"] --versionFile  The relative path to the JSON version file from projectRoot that contains the "version" property.
                                                                                                [default: "package.json"]
   --help         Show help                                                                                     [boolean]